-the proposal made by the United States to improve and strengthen the SCM Committee's procedures under Article 25.8 of the SCM Agreement.
+In 2018, the United States will follow up on the questions submitted to China on possible subsidy programs to its steel industry that China has not notified; continue to analyze the latest subsidy notifications submitted by China, particularly China's first sub-central notification; and examine new programs being implemented under the 13th Five Year Plan, especially those that may be prohibited under the SCM Agreement.
+The United States will also continue to engage India bilaterally to commit to the termination of all of its export subsidy programs as it is now obligated to do following its graduation from Annex VII(b).
+More generally, the SCM Committee will continue to work in 2018 to improve the timeliness and completeness of Members' subsidy notifications and, in particular, will continue to discuss the proposal made by the United States to improve and strengthen the SCM Committee's procedures under Article 25.8 of the SCM Agreement.
 As to the proposal to enhance the transparency of fisheries subsidies, the United States will work with like-minded Members to develop specific elements for inclusion in an enhanced fisheries subsidies notification.
-Finally, the subsidy notification of the United States, covering fiscal years 2014 and 2015, will likely be submitted in the summer of 2017.
+Finally, the subsidy notification of the United States, covering fiscal years 2014 and 2015, will be submitted in 2018.